andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 Each test will run the code under test by calling it via an interface, and may also insert test code via "seams"[1].
-Choosing a "level" for your tests simply means decided what group of interfaces and seams you will use to invoke the code under test.
+Choosing a "level" for your tests simply means deciding what group of interfaces and seams you will use to invoke the code under test.

 [1] TODO test seams Fowler?